mbabynames search ✿

 Oonagh Elara

-Oonagh ("noble and strong") with Elara ("bright").
+Oonagh ("lamb") with Elara ("bright").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Elara (3 syllables) builds on the shorter Oonagh, giving the name forward momentum.

 Oonagh Morrigan